-The doctoral program in Educational Leadership and Policy Studies is an applied research program for professionals serving in educational leadership positions in preK-12 schools, higher education, social service and non-profit organizations.
-The Ed.D. doctoral program is framed around issues of equity and social justice and solutions to complex problems of practice.
+The Ed.D.
+(Doctorate in Education) is an applied research program for professionals serving in educational leadership positions in PreK-12 schools, higher education, social service, and non-profit organizations.
+Our program is framed around issues of equity and social justice and solutions to complex problems of practice.
 The curriculum is grounded in professional knowledge that integrates practice and research.
-The program seeks to produce leaders who can construct and apply knowledge to make a positive difference in the lives of individuals, families and communities through promoting excellence in:
+We aim to produce leaders who can construct and apply knowledge to make a positive difference in the lives of individuals, families and communities through promoting excellence in:

 - leadership and change strategies in and across organizations;

 - development of learning organizations in response to social issues;